Collaborative Editing

 or

-Track changes is a feature that records any modifications made to the text, formatting, or other elements and can be enabled for a particular RTF or at the report level.
+Track changes record any modifications made to the text, formatting, or other elements.
+It can be enabled for a particular RTF or at the report level.

 When the track changes feature is enabled, any modifications made to the document are highlighted and displayed.
 These changes can include additions, deletions, formatting adjustments, and comments.
 The original content remains visible, while the modifications are marked with specific indicators, such as colored text, underlines, or strike-throughs.
 Additionally, users can leave comments or annotations to provide further context or explanations regarding the changes made.